grahammendick/navigation/NavigationReactNative/sample/twitter/README.md

     npm install

 Then run `react-native run-ios` or `react-native run-android` to start the example on your chosen device.
 Almost all the code is shared between iOS and Android.
-Also, play around with `Twitter.js` to see how you can control the animations when changing scenes.
+Play around with `Twitter.js` to see how you can control the animations when changing scenes.